HariSekhon/Knowledge-Base/packer.md

 https://www.packer.io/

-Packer is an automation technology that builds virtual machines.
+Packer is a tool for automating building virtual machines templates such as importable `.ova` files.

 This usually involves running automated installers that are native to each Linux distribution such as Redhat [Kickstart](redhat.md#kickstart---automated-installations),